egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 Here, we're going to take the two-functions approach.
 Let me tell you
 why: reading code should have functions whose name tells us what it does exactly.
-We cannot always figure out what the argument does or not at first glance.
+Thus one cannot always figure out what the argument does or not at first glance.
 So, two-function approach, it is.

 Even bigger reason for choosing the two-function approach is that we want to